wdawson/okta.github.io/_source/_posts/2018-11-30-web-app-with-express-angular-graphql.md

 };
 ```

-Again, you have to replace `YourOktaDomain` and `YourClientId` with the development domain and the client id.
+Again, you have to replace `yourOktaDomain` and `yourClientId` with the development domain and the client id.
 The purpose of this function is simple.
 It checks the presence of a token field in the request.
 If present, `oktaJwtVerifier` checks the validity of the token.
 If everything is in order, calling `next()` signals success.
 Otherwise, a `401` error is returned.
 All you have to do now is to make sure that the function is used in the application.
 Add the following require statements to the `index.js` file.

 ```js
 const bodyParser = require('body-parser');